justinmeiners/justinmeiners.github.io/foundations-of-math-reading/README.md

 ![logical foundations of math](logical_foundations.jpg)

-This book covered almost all the concepts I learned about algebra and meta-mathematics in my entire undergraduate degree in the first chapter.
 This book is a massive and dense survey of important topics including formal systems, set theory, abstract algebra, computability theory, analysis of algorithms, and quantum computing.
+The first chapter covered almost all the concepts I learned about algebra and meta-mathematics in my entire undergraduate degree.

 Pudlak does a fantastic job of balancing technical information with philosophical discussion.